 Other gameplay mechanics

-The maximum amount of gold you can carry at any given time is 9999 gold.
-However, upon selling an item that results in a gold count higher than 10000, the game gives you a jewel, equal to 10000 gold.
-Since you stop gaining gold when you hit 9999, it is imperative to sell an item as soon as you hit this cap.
-This quirk only applies to the SNES and Wonderswan versions; jewels are not present in the PS2 remake.
+The maximum amount of gold the player's party can carry at any given time is 9999 gold.
+However, upon selling an item that results in a gold count higher than 10000, the game gives them a jewel, equal to 10000 gold.
+Since the player stops gaining gold when they hit 9999, it is imperative to sell an item as soon as they hit this cap.
+This quirk only applies to the SFC and Wonderswan versions; jewels are not present in the PS2 remake.